Chiang Kai-shek: Returning to China

-After learning of the Wuchang uprising, Chiang returned to China in 1911, intending to fight as an artillery officer.
+After learning of the Wuchang Uprising, Chiang returned to China in 1911, intending to fight as an artillery officer.
 He served in the revolutionary forces, leading a regiment in Shanghai under his friend and mentor Chen Qimei, as one of Chen's chief lieutenants.
-In early 1912 a dispute arose between Chen and Tao Chen-chang, an influential member of the Revolutionary Alliance who opposed both Sun Yat-sen and Chen.
+In early 1912 a dispute arose between Chen and Tao Chengzhang, an influential member of the Revolutionary Alliance who opposed both Sun Yat-sen and Chen.
 Tao sought to avoid escalating the quarrel by hiding in a hospital, but Chiang discovered him there.
 Chen dispatched assassins.
 Chiang may not have taken part in the assassination, but would later assume responsibility to help Chen avoid trouble.
 Chen valued Chiang despite Chiang's already legendary temper, regarding such bellicosity as useful in a military leader.

 Chiang's friendship with Chen Qimei signaled an association with Shanghai's criminal syndicate (the Green Gang headed by Du Yuesheng and Huang Jinrong).
 During Chiang's time in Shanghai, the Shanghai International Settlement police observed him and eventually charged him with various felonies.
 These charges never resulted in a trial, and Chiang was never jailed.

 Chiang became a founding member of the Nationalist Party (a forerunner of the KMT) after the success (February 1912) of the 1911 Revolution.
 After the takeover of the Republican government by Yuan Shikai and the failed Second Revolution in 1913, Chiang, like his KMT comrades, divided his time between exile in Japan and the havens of the Shanghai International Settlement.
 In Shanghai, Chiang cultivated ties with the city's underworld gangs, which were dominated by the notorious Green Gang and its leader Du Yuesheng.
 On 18 May 1916 agents of Yuan Shikai assassinated Chen Qimei.
 Chiang then succeeded Chen as leader of the Chinese Revolutionary Party in Shanghai.
-Sun Yat-sen's political career reached its lowest point during this time – most of his old Revolutionary Alliance comrades refused to join him in the exiled Chinese Revolutionary Party.
+Sun Yat-sen's political career reached its lowest point during this time—most of his old Revolutionary Alliance comrades refused to join him in the exiled Chinese Revolutionary Party.